 Some people don’t like walking barefoot on anything besides carpet, for example, while others prefer the look of bare floors.

-Cost may also come into play here as wood flooring is generally more expensive than carpeting, topping at $14 per square foot compared with carpeting, which runs upward of $11 a square foot, HomeAdvisor notes.
+Cost may also come into play here as wood flooring is generally more expensive than carpeting, topping at $14 per square foot.
+Carpeting typically runs upward of $11 a square foot, HomeAdvisor notes.

 While some homeowners may want to keep the bedroom furniture they’re currently using, others choose to sell or donate what they have and start over.

-If you’re in the latter group, you’ll want to consider the paint and flooring you’ve chosen when looking for a new bed and headboard, bedside tables, desk, and chest.
+If you’re in the latter group, you’ll want to consider the paint and flooring you’ve chosen when looking for a new bed and headboard, bedside tables, desk, and dresser.

 Looking online for bedroom remodel ideas can be a low-cost way to design your bedroom décor, with many blogs and websites linking to online retailers for easy purchase.